Verun

 Running Multiple Tasks

-- Create a second task with a different description (e.g., "Add dark mode").
+2. Create a second task with a different goal.

-- Both agents work in parallel in their own worktrees.
+3. Both agents work in parallel, each in their own worktree.

-There is no hard limit on the number of parallel tasks.
-Practical limits are determined by your machine's resources (CPU, RAM, disk I/O).
+There is no hard limit on concurrent tasks.
+Practical limits depend on your machine's CPU, RAM, and disk I/O.

 Port Assignment